ivancheban/docsy-site/content/en/docs/static-site-generators/docusaurus-image-size.md

 For more information, see [Static assets](https://docusaurus.io/docs/markdown-features/assets#static-assets) in the Docusaurus documentation.

-## Use HTML markup to center image
+## Use HTML markup to change image size

 To change the size of your image, use the following HTML markup in a Markdown file: